georapbox/theme-toggle-element/README.md

 ## How it works

-By default, the component determines the theme from user's system preferences using the `prefers-color-scheme` media query and registers to listen for changes.
+By default, the component determines the theme from user's system preferences using the `prefers-color-scheme` media query.
 When the theme is changed, by clicking the toggle button, the selected theme is saved in `localStorage` to be used in the future.
 A `data-theme` attibute is added to the root element of the document, with the appropriate value (light, dark, system).

 [API documentation](#api) &bull; [Demo][demo]